ColbyRReichenbach/Self-Optimizing-Ad-Campaign/README.md

 ## 6. Key Results & Insights

-The simulation, **averaged over [# simulations] runs with [amount of impressions] impressions each**, consistently demonstrates the bandit algorithm's superiority.

-* On average, the Thompson Sampling bandit achieved an **[need to run simulations for avg] lift in total clicks** compared to the traditional A/B test.
+* On average, the Thompson Sampling bandit achieved an **increase in total clicks** compared to the traditional A/B test.
-* The bandit's average final click-through rate was **[need to run simulations for avg]**, significantly higher than the A/B test's **[need to run simulations for avg]**, and much closer to the true CTR of the best-performing ad (2.1% in our defined scenario).
+* The bandit's average final click-through rate was, significantly higher than the A/B test's, and much closer to the true CTR of the best-performing ad (2.1% in our defined scenario).
-* The chart below illustrates the average cumulative clicks for both strategies, with shaded areas representing +/- one standard deviation, highlighting the consistent outperformance of the bandit strategy.

 The analysis of the average Beta distributions at the end of the simulations shows that the Thompson Sampling algorithm correctly identifies and converges on the best-performing ad with high confidence and less wasted exploration compared to the fixed A/B test.